-"Bright Future Ahead", "Peer Support", and "Stop Press" produced by Time Matters children.
+"Bright Future Ahead", "Peer Support", and "Stop Press" produced by Time Matters children

-During the time period of this intervention, Time Matters had begun to implement an Outcome Star tool to measure the impact of mentoring sessions on children and young people.
-Prior to this, the service used a combination of individual mentor reports and qualitative feedback from young people and their parents/carers to monitor their work.
+During the evaluation period, Time Matters had begun to implement an Outcome Star tool to measure the impact of mentoring sessions on children and young people.
+Prior to this, the service used a combination of individual mentor reports and qualitative feedback from young people and their parents/carers.
 Time Matters staff and mentors had received training on the Outcomes Star.
-There were some concerns among stakeholders that the Outcomes Star was not completely appropriate for children experiencing parental imprisonment (it just doesn't always feel like our kids" P1, stakeholder) and in some parts was "a little bit intrusive" (P2, stakeholder), so staff and mentors had worked together to produce an adapted version.
-As demonstrated in the quote below, stakeholders were also concerned that the Outcome Star was designed to demonstrate linear positive progress for children and young people but because Time Matters offered an open door service with many young people engaging for long periods of time, this did not always necessarily reflect young people's experiences and "that up and down of everybody's lives" (P1, stakeholder).
-P1 also noted that while many specialist Outcome Stars existed there was not one for children experiencing parent imprisonment and that they would be keen to develop and validate one as a service because they "know immediately the kind of areas our kids need to talk about...I know exactly what our star would look like".
+However, there were some concerns among stakeholders that the Outcomes Star was not completely appropriate for children experiencing parental imprisonment ("it just doesn't always feel like our kids" P1, stakeholder) and in some parts was "a little bit intrusive" (P2, stakeholder), so staff and mentors had worked together to produce an adapted version.
+As demonstrated in the quote below, stakeholders were concerned that the Outcome Star was designed to demonstrate linear positive progress for children and young people but because Time Matters offered an open-door service with many young people engaging for long periods of time, this did not always necessarily reflect young people's experiences and "that up and down of everybody's lives" (P1, stakeholder).
+P1 also noted that while many specialist Outcome Stars existed, there was not one for children experiencing parent imprisonment.
+They would be keen to develop and validate one as a service because they "know immediately the kind of areas our kids need to talk about...I know exactly what our star would look like".

 "My other issue with the Outcome Star is...it's designed to show positive progress.
-You know you come in and you might be a one, and then you might end up being a three and then you might end up being ideally a five.
-But life isn't like that...our kids can be, like, really content, even if the parents in prison, whatever for six weeks to six months and then have a moment where they've heard that...their dad's been attacked in prison, you know, this is a genuine case that we had...and obviously their mental health just went off the rails.
-They didn't go in school because there were so worried about their parents while being in prison now.
-If you did a star with them at that point they they would go right back to like one or zero.
-So my issue is like.
+You know, you come in and you might be a one, and then you might end up being a three and then...ideally a five.

+But life isn't like that...our kids can be, like, really content, even if the parents in prison...for six weeks to six months and then have a moment where they've heard that...their dad's been attacked in prison, this is a genuine case that we had...and obviously their mental health just went off the rails.
+They didn't go in school because there were so worried about their parent...If you did a star with them at that point, they would go right back to like one or zero.
+So, my issue is like.
 It sometimes looks like the kids are getting worse, not better, but it's just because you're capturing a moment in time...it's that up and down of everybody's lives."
 (P1, stakeholder)

 Time Matters measure outcomes using the Shooting StarTM outcomes star for children and young people.
-The star measures holistic outcomes and (as outlined in the box below) Time Matters staff choose the Shooting StarTM because it fit well with the work of Time Matters and focused at "skills and personality attributes that a child might not previously considered as important" (P1, stakeholder).
+The star measures holistic outcomes and (as outlined in the box below).
+Time Matters staff choose the Shooting StarTM because it fit well with the work of Time Matters and focused at "skills and personality attributes that a child might not previously considered as important" (P1, stakeholder).
 Initial data collected from the Outcome Star is presented below, followed by qualitative insights from children and young people, stakeholders, and parents/carers on the impact of Time Matters.